Low Dose CT Screening for Lung Cancer

 With this screening, doctors are able to detect lung cancers in the earliest stages, meaning better potential treatment outcomes for patients.
 Our new low-dose CT scanner ensures minimal radiation exposure during the screening.

 If you are age 55–74 and are a current smoker or former smoker who has quit within the last 15 years, you may be a candidate for a low-dose CT lung cancer screening.
-Patients who meet these guidelines can call 812-858-2268
+Patients who meet these guidelines can call 450-LUNG (5864) or fill out the form below

-to find out if they qualify for a screening.
+to find out if you qualify for a screening.

 A physician order is required for a low-dose CT lung cancer screening.
 We are happy to help candidates obtain a physician’s order.